 Pierre Roman Twitter | LinkedIn

-This Step-By-Step, suggestion online via the IT Professionals Community of Greater Toronto, is to help deal with that uncertainty and provide guidance for IT professionals looking to migrate their organizations Active Directory offering from Windows Server 2003 to 2012.
+This Step-By-Step has been created to assist with that uncertainty and provide guidance for IT professionals looking to migrate their organizations Active Directory offering from Windows Server 2003 to 2012 R2.

 Transferring the Flexible Single Master Operations (FSMO) Role